 With a nation-wide ground fleet as part of our transportation infrastructure, significant effort has been placed on reducing fuel consumption and greenhouse gas emissions.
-Selecting more fuel efficient vehicles and utilizing route optimization software to improve our routes has reduced our fleet fuel use by 1.8 million gallons since 2007, averting more than 16 thousand metric tonnes of CO2 emissions.
-These efforts have not gone unnoticed.
-Quest Diagnostics ground fleet has been certified three consecutive years as a Four-Star Evergreen Fleet by the Puget Sound Clean Air Agency, an organization within the U.S. Department of Energy’s Clean Cities Coalition.
+Selecting more fuel efficient vehicles – including hybrids, and utilizing route optimization software to improve our routes has reduced our fleet fuel use by 2.4 million gallons since 2007, averting more than 21 thousand metric tonnes of CO2 emissions.

 Ride Share Program

 In order to improve our environmental footprint, we're not only looking at how we work, but how we commute to work.
 In 2009, we launched an interactive application to our GreenQuest employee website.
-This new feature allows employees of Quest Diagnostics to connect with other employees in their community and coordinate ride-share opportunities.
+This feature allows employees of Quest Diagnostics to connect with other employees in their community and coordinate ride-share opportunities.
 Additionally, several locations have started van pool programs allowing many employees to participate in the effort to reduce GHG emissions, traffic congestion, and enjoy a care-free ride to work.
 Two of our California facilities have more than 200 total daily riders and are saving more than 193,000 gallons of fuel and averting 1,723 tons of CO2 emissions annually.